-Our Security division also offers people screening products, such as a line of "Metor" brand walk-through metal detection products for use at security checkpoints at airports, amusement parks, banks, courthouses, government buildings, sports arenas and other venues, and the Counterbomber line of suicide bomber detection products.
-We have also developed a hand-held trace detection system providing portable light-weight detection of trace amounts of explosives.
+Our Security division also offers people screening products, such as a line of "Metor" brand walk-through metal detector (WTMD) products for use at security checkpoints at airports, amusement parks, banks, courthouses, government buildings, sports arenas and other venues, and the Counterbomber line of suicide bomber detection products.
+We have also developed a high performance hand-held trace detection system providing portable light-weight detection of trace amounts of explosives as well as narcotics.
 This system is designed to be used in screening people, cargo, baggage and other items for illicit materials and weapons.